LeonelKero/next-app/README.md

 ### Routing

-Routing is based on convention, not configuration.
+`ROUTING IS BASED ON THE FILE SYSTEM` that's why Routing is based on convention, not configuration.
 For instance for `/users` path, create a folder under `App` named `users`.
 Inside users folder create

 - `page.tsx` file.
 Without this file this path/folder is not publicly accessible.